AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 -----

-By dynamic programming it is possible to calculate the length and number of LIS in the complexity of nlog(n).
+By dynamic programming, it is possible to calculate the length and number of LIS in the complexity of nlog(n).
-After performing the pseudo code attached below we will conclude:
+After performing the pseudo-code attached below we will conclude:
 LIS length = number of rows.
 LIS number = the 'sum' variable in the last element (the last element in the last row).